mahavedalla/mahavedalla/docs/questions/sariputta/on-what-occasion-did-the-venerable-sariputta-attain-arahatta.md

-# On what occasion did the Venerable Sāriputta attain Arahatta?
+Question: On what occasion did the Venerable Sāriputta attain Arahatta?
 Answer in Brief: -
  Category: Sāriputta
 Sutta References: MN 74